Chrispap94/Laplacian-Canny-edge-detection-using-opencv-and-numpy/README.md

-Laplacian,Canny edge detection using opencv and numpy
+Laplacian,Canny edge detection using opencv and numpy.